lastunicorn/Shop/doc/use-cases.md

 1. Display the Shelf with Products
 2. Begin a new Sale
-3. Pay
+3. Begin a Payment
-   - Display payment details
-   - Perform the payment
+4. Complete the Payment
-4. Complete an existing Sale
+5. Complete an existing Sale (Dispense the Product)

 ## 1) Display the Shelf with Products